-Earlier in autumn SPAB took Loyd to the beautifully maintained roof of St James’ Church Piccadilly to give him a bird’s-eye view of the nooks and crannies that can cause problems if leaves, twigs, nests and other seasonal debris are left uncleared.
+SPAB took Neil to the beautifully maintained, Christopher Wren–designed church, St Andrews, Holborn to give him a bird’s-eye view of the tricky nooks and crannies that can cause problems if leaves, twigs, nests and other seasonal debris are left uncleared.

-Loyd said: “As Chairman of the Churches Conservation Trust, I’m already very familiar with the maintenance challenges faced by significant, historic buildings which don’t conform to a standard pattern.
-Careful, planned and regular maintenance is vital to ensure that they have a future as well as a past.
-But that message is equally applicable to buildings of all types and all ages.
+“Even though it’s relatively modern compared to many of the places I’ve visited and written about as part of my work, it’s easy to see how vital it is to make sure it’s maintained.” he said.
+“As an archaeologist I’m very familiar with the care challenges faced by significant, historic buildings which don’t conform to a standard pattern.
+Planned and regular maintenance is vital to ensure that they have a future as well as a past.
+That message is equally applicable to buildings of all types and all ages.”

 Our top tips this National Maintenance Week are easy to carry out and could save you a lot of money.